 At this point, you may be anticipating what Parisian winter fashion will look like this year, on the streets of this notoriously style-conscious city.
 How do people dress in Paris in winter?

-If you are wondering how to dress like a French woman in winter, check out the street style.
+If you want to know how to dress like a French woman in winter, check out the street style.
 Look past the tourists and you may see nonchalant local ladies with Paris winter outfits that seem at once carefully put together and carefree.
 That je ne sais quoi.
 You can emulate this too with your Paris winter fashion ideas, if you are smart with your packing list.

 Here is where that cashmere sweater will really work for you, as it pairs well with both skirts and trousers, upping the glam level, while – crucially – upping your body warmth.